Medically reviewed by Drugs.com. Last updated on Oct 1, 2023.

 - Blurred vision, a fast heartbeat, or headache that will not go away

 How is an acetaminophen overdose diagnosed?

 Tell your healthcare provider when you took the acetaminophen and how much you took.
-He may ask how long you have been taking acetaminophen.
-He may ask about other medicines you take and when you take them.
-He may ask if you have any medical problems, such as liver disease.
-He may ask if you drink alcohol and how much you drink.
-He will take your blood pressure and temperature.
-He may check your skin for color changes and your stomach for pain.
+He or she may ask how long you have been taking acetaminophen.
+He or she may ask about other medicines you take and when you take them.
+Your provider may ask if you have any medical problems, such as liver disease.
+He or she may ask if you drink alcohol and how much you drink.
+Your blood pressure and temperature will be checked.
+Your provider may check your skin for color changes and your stomach for pain.
 You may also need any of the following:

 - Blood tests are used to check the amount of acetaminophen in your blood.